heejae-yoon/Facebook-Marketing-Strategy-Optimization/README.md

 ## Introduction

-This repository contains the project work from DSO 545 - Statistical Computing and Data Visualization, a course at the USC Marshall School of Business.
-The project investigates the relationship between Facebook post customizations and their total reach, providing insights into the effectiveness of paid promotions, post format, and the optimal time and day for posting.
+The project, titled "Facebook Marketing Strategy Optimization", investigates the relationship between Facebook post customizations and their total reach, providing insights into the effectiveness of paid promotions, post format, and the optimal time and day for posting.
 We used Python and Excel for our analysis and applied several statistical methods to derive our conclusions.

 ## Repository Contents